 Around two miles from the centre of Salcombe, the charming village of Malborough can be reached quickly by car, or alternatively on foot via some popular walking routes.
 Malborough is home to the Royal Oak, a dog-friendly traditional pub with a nice beer garden, open fires in the winter and regular live music.

-During the winter months, Bantham becomes a dog-friendly beach, meaning you can walk along the sand enjoying the unsurpassed views toward iconic Burgh Island whilst your dog stretches his legs, before returning to the popular pub, The Sloop Inn.
+During the winter months, Bantham becomes a dog-friendly beach, meaning you can walk along the sand enjoying the unsurpassed views toward iconic Burgh Island whilst your fido stretches their legs, before returning to the popular pub, The Sloop Inn.
 Being in such close proximity to the beach, this is one of the more conveniently located dog-friendly pubs in South Devon.
-You and your dog can settle down in the comfy seating area, with the fire roaring in the background, before enjoying a delicious meal – with sharing platters for two, as well as fabulous seafood options, this is a great haunt for either lunch or dinner.
+You and your pooch can settle down in the comfy seating area, with the fire roaring in the background, before enjoying a delicious meal – with sharing platters for two, as well as fabulous seafood options, this is a great haunt for either lunch or dinner.

 Well positioned, close to the South West Coast Path, The Village Inn in Thurlestone is a fabulous ‘pit-stop’ for those out enjoying the sun, sea and coastline.
 One of the many dog-friendly pubs in South Devon that offer a wonderful choice of specials on selected days, those heading to The Village Inn can expect traditional Sunday Roasts served every Sunday lunchtime, as well as popular ‘fish and chip’ Fridays!